Seven Years After Attack, More Progress Needed to Strengthen Homeland Security

 "Tomorrow we will commemorate the seventh anniversary of the most devastating attack on our country since Pearl Harbor.
 On this solemn day, we remember the victims and their families, and we also honor the heroism of the fire fighters, police officers, emergency workers and everyday Americans who rushed to help those caught in the almost unimaginable violence on that day.

 "The attack has left an indelible mark on our nation.
 The two planes that were crashed into the World Trade Center towers took off from Boston's Logan Airport on that clear Tuesday morning.
 They carried 148 passengers and crew members, so the catastrophe in Manhattan also touched families throughout Massachusetts.

-“Our country owes a debt of gratitude to family members of victims who pushed for the creation of the 9/11 Commission, so our nation could uncover the mistakes and missed opportunities that led to the devastating attack.
-Without their persistence, the 9/11 Commission never would have been established.
+"Seven years after the attack, we remember the perseverance and strength of the family members of victims who pushed for the creation of the 9/11 Commission, so our country could uncover the mistakes and missed opportunities that led to the devastating attack.
+Without their efforts, the 9/11 Commission never would have been established.

 |FOR IMMEDIATE RELEASE